markwest1972/voice-controlled-zumo/readme.md

 ##Usage##
 1. Connect to localhost:8080
-2. Click Arnold
+2. Click Arnold.
+3. See arduino_module/zumo_controller.js for valid commands.
-3. Have fun!
+4. Have fun!

+##Known Problems##
+1. Crashes when commands sent from webserver to arduino exceed a certain amount or are over a certain length (see http://stackoverflow.com/questions/27769842/write-after-end-error-in-node-js-webserver).

 ##ToDo##
 1. Improve speed of speech recognition.